The Critical Role of Aerodynamics: Insights from the NASA-BeVERLI Hill Experiment

 Summary of Experiment

-Since drag is an essential factor for aerodynamic performance, analysis of pressure distribution and boundary layer is necessary to help predict the aerodynamic behavior of the body.
-With the importance of researching unsteady, turbulent flow and boundary layer separation over a three-dimensional smooth curved model that is one of the common challenges to analyze in the aerospace industry, a BeVERILI (Benchmark Validation Experiments for RANS/LES Investigations) Hill project has been started to provide further details of information and analysis about the data.
-The BeVERLI Hill project aimed to offer high-fidelity data to validate turbulence models used in Computational Fluid Dynamics (CFD).
+Since drag is an essential factor in aerodynamic performance, analyzing pressure distribution and the boundary layer is key to predicting how a body behaves in flow.
+One of the big challenges in the aerospace industry is studying unsteady, turbulent flow and boundary layer separation over three-dimensional curved surfaces.
+To address this, the BeVERLI (Benchmark Validation Experiments for RANS/LES Investigations) Hill project was created to generate high-fidelity experimental data that can validate turbulence models used in Computational Fluid Dynamics (CFD).

 ρ(ut+uu)=p+μ2u+ρg\rho (\frac{\partial \mathbf{u}}{\partial t} + \mathbf{u} \cdot \nabla \mathbf{u}) = -\nabla p + \mu \nabla^2 \mathbf{u} + \rho \mathbf{g}